acajaja/react-course-2-expensify-app/readme.md

-This is currently a work-in-progress as I am still taking the React class on Udemy.com.
+## The Udemy Complete React Developer Course (w/ Hooks & Redux)

-This code represents what we have been working on.
+This is currently a work-in-progress as I am still taking this class on Udemy.com.